 In 2023, the Film Festival had a foreign movie section, Mosaico Panorama International, showcasing non-Spanish films that have won awards but not yet been screened in Spain.

 Where can I get tickets?

-From the box offices at the different venues, the temporary box office in Plaza de la Merced and online.
+From the box offices at the different venues and online.

 Online via Uniticket

 The top prize at the Malaga Film Festival is the ‘Biznaga de Oro‘ (typical flower made of gold jasmine flowers) for the best film.
 There are also several silver biznaga prizes for best actor, actress, director, supporting actor/actress, music… you get the idea.

 Yes, every year the Festival awards prizes to actors and directors for their work in film.
 In 2023, there were the following honorary prizes: